 Life expectancy is calculated using a statistical tool called a life table.
 A life table is generated from current age- and sex-specific death rates in a given population.
 The resulting values are used to estimate the likelihood of someone in a hypothetical population dying before their next birthday.

-Calculating a person’s life expectancy is based on death patterns in the population, and assumes that current death rates will persist throughout that person’s life.
+Calculating a person’s life expectancy is based on death patterns in the population and assumes that current death rates will persist throughout that person’s life.

 Life expectancy is related to the average age at death within a population and is inversely related to the population death rates at that time; that is, the lower the death rates the greater the life expectancy.
 It varies between population groups and over time.
 High life expectancy is often associated with low infant and child death rates, an ageing population and access to high quality health care.

 Differences in life expectancy over time may be due to changes in the patterns of death due to certain conditions.
 For example, in 1922, infectious disease accounted for 15% of all deaths in Australia and on average people dying from these diseases were 27 years old.
-By comparison, in 2019, infectious diseases accounted for less than 2% of deaths and the average age at death for these diseases was 80 years.
-For more information on this and other causes, see the AIHW General Record of Incidence in Mortality (GRIM) books.
+By comparison, in 2021, infectious diseases accounted for less than 2% of deaths and the average age at death for these diseases was 80 years.
+For more information on this and other causes, see the General Record of Incidence in Mortality (GRIM) books.

 Health-adjusted life expectancy

-Burden of disease measures include a measure of health-adjusted life expectancy which extends the concept of life expectancy by considering the time spent living with the health consequences of disease and injury.
-The measure reflects the average number of years of life expected in full health.
-For more information, see Burden of disease.
+Burden of disease measures include a measure of health-adjusted life expectancy (HALE) which extends the concept of life expectancy by considering the time spent living with the health consequences of disease and injury.
+HALE reflects the average number of years of life expected in full health.
+The ratio of HALE to life expectancy, expressed as a percentage, represents the proportion of life expectancy that is spent in full health.
+The most recent estimates of HALE for Australians are for 2022.
+For males born in 2022, HALE was 71.6 years and for females it was 74.1 years.
+This equates to males and females, on average, living 88% and 87% of their lives in full health, respectively.